Curs3W4ll/Dotfiles/README.md

 `chezmoi` is a Dotfiles manager CLI with many cool features, it can handle files, templates, secrets and more.
 If you just want to use one of my configuration without syncing all of them, do not use `chezmoi` and use [installers per configuration](#installers-per-configuration).

+#### Private configuration

+My `chezmoi` configuration is handling my private configuration stored within the submodule configured in this repository (in `external_dotfiles-private/`).
+You will not have access to this file, but it doesn't break the configuration.

 <details>
 <summary>More information and tips for chezmoi</summary>